 Election Information

 The City Council is made up of an elected Mayor and four district Councilmembers.
 On November 3, 2020, the first District elections took place for a separately elected Mayor and Councilmembers for District 1 and District 3.
-Councilmembers for District 2 and District 4 will be selected by voters in those districts in the next General Election in 2022.
-Pursuant to Resolution 2023-057, a Deputy Mayor is appointed on an annual rotation.
+Councilmembers for District 2 and District 4 were selected by voters in those districts in the 2022 General Election.
+Pursuant to Resolution 2023-057, a Deputy Mayor was appointed on an annual rotation.
 There are no term limits for City Councilmembers.

 Solana Beach's General Municipal Election is held in even numbered years on the first Tuesday after the First Monday in November.
+The next General Municipal Election will be held on November 3, 2026.
 The City contracts with the San Diego County Registrar of Voters to provide certain election services.

 Local Election Information

-- Who are my elected City, State and Federal representatives?
+Who are my elected City, County, State and Federal representatives?

 Find your local, state and federal voting districts here.